stevencombs/retrocombs.github.io/_posts/2020/2020-07-28-unbox-tascam.md

 ## Final Thoughts

 As I mention in the video, the TASCAM is not as well built as a [Zoom H6](https://amzn.to/30ULAqp); however, the TASCAM is half the price and as far as I can tell, the quality of the audio is equivalent for my use.
-And that's what is most important to me.
-This doesn't mean I might not go back and purchase the Zoom at a later time, but for now the TASCAM will suffice.
+And that's what is most important.
+This doesn't mean I might not go back and purchase a Zoom later, but for now, the TASCAM seems perfect.

 A day after the video, I did try the TASCAM with my favorite [MXL mic](https://amzn.to/2X6a1QD) that requires 48v phantom power.
 WOW!
 The recording sounds awesome.
 It was easily on par, or better, than the audio I record when I use my MXL mic connected through my [Mackie ProFX8v2](https://amzn.to/2X1bA2c) into my [Mac mini](https://amzn.to/39BacZ7).

-Before making the recording, I did have to refer to the instruction manual to select the input; however, now I'm good to go.
+Before recording, I did have to refer to the instruction manual to select the input; however, now I'm good to go.
 Once you go through the menu items a few times, switching between and choosing options is easier.

 Based on my quick test, I can easily see myself using the TASCAM and an MXL microphone for on-the-go, or even in my office, recording.
 I often find myself uncomfortable at my desk recording and the TASCAM will now give me the opportunity to record anywhere.
 Hmmm....that's got me thinking.